draperlaboratory/cspgen/README.md

 cases and examples.
 The tests can be run with `cabal test` or with `cspgen -t`, which provides more information.
 Note that some of the LLVM tests are currently known to fail.

+The `verif` directory contains a coq verification of the core algorithm.

 For information about the organization of the source code, see the ORGANIZATION file in this directory.